Curdflappers/CalculatorGame/README.md

     * Upon updating the Store rule, its operand becomes the value of the game
     * Applying the Store rule functions just like applying the Pad rule
     * The Store rule can be updated any number of times, and updating the Store rule does not decrease the move counter.
+    * Applying the Store rule when its value is negative does nothing.
 * Inverse Ten (`Inv10`) converts each digit to its "10-additive inverse"
     * 4 becomes 6, because 4 + 6 = 10
     * 123 becomes 987, because each digit is evaluated independently